 Here's how it works:

 When you send messages to mobile numbers a status indicating when the message was delivered (or when there was a "high probability of delivery" for some carriers) is posted on our customer portal.
 You can see it by logging into the portal and going to the menu item "Message Data>See Sent Messages."
-To the far right on that page you'll two columns: Final Status and Status Time.
+To the far right on that page you'll two columns: Carrier to Handset and Delivery Time.
 These are indicators of the delivery state of your message and the time that the delivery status was last updated.

 This delay in the status report DOES NOT mean that the message itself has been delayed.